dddugan/PowerShell-RFC/1-Draft/RFC0007-Weak-Aliases.md

 ```
 If the alias does not exist, this will result in an error, possibly breaking the script in an unexpected way.

-There are other scenarios where removal of the aliases cause undue difficulties for our customers.
+There are other scenarios where removal of the aliases may cause undue difficulties for our customers.

 * PowerShell usage in compiled code - more difficult to discover
 * Windows PowerShell updates as part of Windows, possibly breaking *users* of scripts that don't know how to fix the script